JLanda91/dominion-setup-counter/README.md

 #### Iterating over Equivalence Class Distributions (ECDs)
-Since the equivalence class sizes are known up front (compile-time) we can also make a compile-time table that can translate an index n in [0, N) to an actual list of amounts for each equivalence class (an ECB) to enable embarrassingly parallel work on the GPU.
-Let this index be called the ECB index.
-The translation is made such that the last Equivalence Classes in the list gets assigned big numbers first and the higher the EDB Index the more the first Equivalence Classes in the list get assigned high amounts of cards.
+Since the equivalence class sizes are known up front (compile-time) we can also make a compile-time table that can translate an index n in [0, N) to an actual list of amounts for each equivalence class (an ECD) to enable embarrassingly parallel work on the GPU.
+Let this index be called the ECD index.
+The translation is made such that the last Equivalence Classes in the list gets assigned big numbers first and the higher the ECD Index the more the first Equivalence Classes in the list get assigned high amounts of cards.

 #### Obtaining useful data from the ECD